Pixel code

 • Checks that are lost or stolen: When employees receive paper checks, there’s a chance that they could be misplaced or stolen, which could lead to delays and problems.

-• Lack of Transparency: Workers may not be aware of their rights to timely Salary Release Date, the date on which salaries are released, or the schedule for processing payroll.
+• Lack of Transparency: Workers may not be aware of their rights to timely Salary Release Date.
+The date on which salaries are released, or the schedule for processing payroll.

 Resolutions: